The Beginner’s Guide to Selling a Home

-Hire a Real Estate Agent
+1. Hire a Real Estate Agent

 A real estate agent is a homeowner’s best friend when it comes to selling a home.
 They’ll be with the homeowner every step of the way and do their best to help the home sell in a timely manner and for an appropriate sum of money.
 The agent will be paid when your Durango home sells, at which time they will take a percentage of what the home sells for.

-Get a Professional Appraisal
+3. Get a Professional Appraisal & Decide on a Price

-While real estate agents are skilled, it’s recommended that homeowners also get a professional appraisal from a certified appraiser to get the most accurate value possible.
-An appraiser is a neutral third-party in the home-selling process who gets paid a set amount regardless of how much the home sells for, so they can’t be influenced to inflate a home’s value for personal gain.
+While real estate agents are skilled, it's recommended that homeowners also get a professional appraisal from a certified appraiser to get the most accurate value possible.
+An appraiser is a neutral third party in the home-selling process who gets paid a set amount regardless of how much the home sells for, so they can't be influenced to inflate a home's value for personal gain.

-The appraiser will look for everything in the home from water stains to bug infestations, and some will even take into account the neighborhood and location of the home.
+The appraiser will look for everything in the home, from water stains to bug infestations, and some will even take into account the neighborhood and location of the home.

 In addition to the professional appraisal and the real estate’s advice, homeowners can also use websites like Zillow to look at the estimated value of other similar homes in the neighborhood to help come up with an appropriate price.

-If area’s housing market is hot, the agent may recommend selling for more than the estimated appraisal.
+If the area's housing market is hot, the agent may recommend selling for more than the estimated appraisal.
 But if the market is slow, they may recommend selling lower to help the home sell faster.
-Ultimately, the agent can only advise, but it’s the homeowner who must decide the official asking price for the home.
+Ultimately, the agent can only advise, but it's the homeowner who must decide the official asking price for the home.

 An open house can be an excellent way to get a lot of buyers to come see the home in a short amount of time.
 Because it’s an open house, anyone can come to check it out regardless of if they’re accompanied by an agent or not, so it’s far more accessible than setting up an appointment to view the home.
 Plus, many home buyers love open houses because it allows them to pop in, see the house, and move along at their own pace.
 Hosting an open house can be a good strategy to help the home sell faster because of all the extra foot traffic.

-Receive and Accept an Offer
+6. Receive and Accept an Offer

 Once a buyer has submitted an official offer, it goes to the real estate agent, who will then notify the seller.
-From here there are three options: accept it, reject it, or make a counteroffer.
-Making a counteroffer can be a good choice when the buyer’s offer was just a hair too low, as it can open a dialogue for the buyer and seller to come to an agreement on an acceptable price.
+From here, there are three options: accept it, reject it, or make a counteroffer.
+Making a counteroffer can be a good choice when the buyer's offer is just a hair too low, as it can open a dialogue for the buyer and seller to come to an agreement on an acceptable price.

 Once the seller has received an offer they want to accept, their agent will prepare the paperwork for both the seller and buyer to sign.